 In terms of maps, Battlefield 2042 is looking to raise the bar when it comes to scale and choices that players can make while exploring a landmass.

 It’s obvious DICE wanted to create sandbox-enabling maps that change and evolve throughout a conflict.
 It’s worth noting the All-Out Warfare mode will host 128 players on the next-gen consoles and PC, but only 64 players on the PS4 and Xbox One.
 This is to ensure players on those systems still receive an optimized experience.

-Battlefield 2042 will launch with seven separate maps for the All-Out Warfare mode:
+Battlefield 2042 will launch with seven original maps that function across both Hazard Zone and All-Out Warfare:

 - Kaleidoscope – Set in Sogdo, South Korea, forces here will close to control a quantum-powered disinformation hub after an attack threatens the global network.